 It is though we are standing there in a grim reaper outfit with a name tag that says, “Agent of death”, yet smiling the whole time.

 Once we were in the back hall of a local hospital when a medical tech walked by where we were waiting.

 She said, “Lawd, ya’ll not here for me, are you?”

 I responded, “No ma’am.
 We have you scheduled for next Thursday at 10:30.”

 I stood there and thought, regardless of the humor of that moment, we are all “scheduled”.

-There is a year, month, day and time when we will no longer be counted in, as King David wrote, “the land of the living.”
+There is a year, month, day and time when we will no longer be counted among the living.